yehong28/resnet-jax/README.md

 ls /kmh-nfs-us-mount
 ```
 Here `/kmh-nfs-us-mount` is like a local dir that can be accessed from your TPU VM.

+**Note**: The actual name and address may change.
+Check the current ones in [this page](https://console.cloud.google.com/filestore/instances?referrer=search&project=he-vision-group)

 ### Mount NFS Filestore (*** with Pytorch Loader ***)